Nitecore EC30 Flashlight Review

 I didn’t get a package, but I have no reason to think it won’t be typical Nitecore style packaging.

-Fortunately the manual is available as a pdf here.
-Go ahead and download that; you’ll likely need it for the UI section.
+Fortunately, the manual is available as a pdf here.
+Go ahead and download that; you’ll likely need it for the user interface section.

 Build Quality and Disassembly

 The build quality of the EC30 is very nice.
-The light overall feels quite good in-hand.
+The light overall feel quite good in hand.
 I like the knurling – it’s a diamond pattern but not too grippy.
 “Flat grippy” basically.

 I’m very happy with the knurling on this light.
 Easily my favorite type and this version is done perfectly.
 Just grippy enough but doesn’t bother anything like grabbing skin or pockets.